-The BFA in Fine Arts is a comprehensive, dynamic studio-based program that prepares students for productive, creative lives and careers in the visual arts.
+The BFA is a comprehensive, dynamic studio-based program that prepares students for productive, creative lives and careers in the visual arts.

 Our progressive and forward-thinking curriculum combines a comprehensive technical foundation (welding, woodworking, mold-making, casting) with an emphasis on personal vision.
 You will explore material, process, technology, craft, and content as it applies to three-dimensional art-making as well as explore new genres and directions in the field.

-For the BFA in Arts - Sculpture, you'll complete 90 credits in courses related to your major, and 120 credits overall.
+For the BFA in Art + Design: Sculpture, you'll complete 78 credits in courses related to your major, and 120 credits overall.